cropsinsilico/cis-ui/USER-GUIDE.md

 ![Expanded Model Palette](/screenshots/CiS_Expanded_Model_Palette.png?raw=true "Expanded Model Palette")

 The *Button Bar* runs along the top-right of the canvas.
-It contains actions such as `Save`, `Load`, `Clear`, and `Generate Manifest`. `Save` will store the state of your current graph to the database, while `Load` will import a given state from the database. `Load` can also be used to compose multiple examples together by loading multiple graphs in succession. `Clear` will remove all nodes and edges from the current canvas, but does not affect graphs that have been stored in the database. `Generate Manifest` will convert the current graph on the canvas to the format that is required by the `cisrun` CLI.
+It contains actions such as `Save`, `Load`, `Clear`, and `Generate Manifest`. `Save` will store the state of your current graph to the database, while `Load` will import a given state from the database. `Clear` will remove all nodes and edges from the current canvas, but does not affect graphs that have been stored in the database. `Generate Manifest` will convert the current graph on the canvas to the format that is required by the `cisrun` CLI.

 The *Context Menu* appears when an entity in the canvas is right-clicked.
 It appears as a round menu that centers on where the mouse click occurred. `Edit` and `Delete` are offered the only actions offered, and only when right-clicking on Edges or Nodes (including InPorts and OutPorts).